stone-payments/stoneco-guidelines/backend/rest/README.md

 ## 12. Errors
 ---

-A major element of web services is planning for when things go wrong, and propagating error messages back to client applications.
+A major element of web services is planning for when things go wrong, and propagating error messages back to consumer applications.
 However, REST-based web services do not have a well-defined convention for returning error messages.

-Nonetheless, here are the most important criteria for manage REST API response errors:
+Nonetheless, here are the most important criteria for managing REST API response errors:

 1. Error Messages must be readable for humans: Part of the major appeal of REST based web services is that you can open any browser, type in the right URL, and see an immediate response -- no special tools needed.
-However, HTTP error codes do not always provide enough information and we need to share with client a short description of the error committed.
+However, HTTP error codes do not always provide enough information and we need to include a short description of the error occurred.

-2. Application Specific Errors: The response body in errors must have the imprint of the application.
+2. Application Specific Errors: The response's body in errors must have the imprint of the application.

 3. Error Codes must be readable for other applications: As a third criteria, error codes should be easily readable by other applications.